What affects plasmapheresis cost, how the procedure works step by step, what safety checks matter and what to ask before booking.

-The name sounds more complicated than the procedure actually is — it is closer to a long blood donation than to surgery.
+The name sounds more complicated than the procedure actually is: it is closer to a long blood donation than to surgery.
 It takes 2-3 hours, with the patient awake and comfortable, while a machine does the filtration work.
-At Progevita, membrane plasmapheresis is part of our advanced detoxification protocols, at a cost of €1,500 per session.
+For evidence, cost and safety framing, read our guide to therapeutic plasma exchange.

 What plasmapheresis actually is (and what it is not)